 Here are 4 ways to help kids develop an attitude of gratitude:

-2. Help Them Reflect – Life is busy.
+- Help Them Reflect – Life is busy.
 Crazy busy.
 But if we can help kids slow down and take time to reflect on all they have to be thankful for, it will help teach them to pause and consider their blessings even in the midst of the chaos.
 This might look like a moment of silence right before your prayer time at church, or small group questions that encourage kids to think about something good that happened that week.
-You could even share a 30 Days of Thankfulness Calendar or cards with the families in your ministry to help them reflect all month long!
+You could even share one of these thankfulness resources with the families in your ministry to help them reflect all month long!

 Developing a gratitude mindset in kids requires intentionality, but it’s not difficult.
 And when we help kids cultivate an attitude of gratitude, we set them up for success in more ways than one.